 Switching the Ignitions might work on the Kawasaki's and Suzuki's too, but I can't say for sure.

-Here are PDF files of the wiring systems for a all the Starter Dynamos that I could find.
+Here are PDF files of the wiring systems and testing procedures for a all the Motorcycle Starter Dynamos that I could find.
+Most of the tests are very similar.

-In all the millions of pages on the web, I'll bet this is the only place you will find these.
-Thank you Jesus !
+In all the millions of pages on the web, I'll bet this is the only place you will find this information.
+Thank you Jesus!